Guest commentary by Praveena Fernes and Molly Gurney

 A new mining law comes into force this month.
 Many civil society groups worry that it will cutback people’s participation and expedite mining initiatives.
 Although mass extraction of resources might be beneficial to Thailand’s economy, the communities that are closest to the mines fear they will face health and environmental degradation.

 Thailand’s military government is in the midst of enacting new mining legislation.
-A new mineral act, which is set to be enacted on August 29, includes notable changes that will affect local villages and mining companies alike.
+A new minerals act, which is set to be enacted on August 29, includes notable changes that will affect local villages and mining companies alike.

 But civil society members and government officials describe the new law in drastically different ways echoing a lack of transparency and consultation with all stakeholders in the legislative process.